 The focus in second year is on further developing fundamental skills and knowledge within the field of Product Design.
 Projects explore a range of product design briefs with a focus on human centered design, formal literacy, 3D CAD, rapid prototyping and physical computing.

-In the third year students are ready to develop their own programme of study, which reflects each individual’s skills and interests within Product Design.
+In the final year students are ready to develop their own programme of study, which reflects each individual’s skills and interests within Product Design.
 This will culminate in a substantial body of work for assessment and display at degree shows, exhibitions and events.

 Each year is supported by a series of lectures by leading creative practitioners and theorists, collaborative interdisciplinary opportunities, live industry projects, field trips, and study visits.